malinatrash/vite-react-tailwind-template/README.md

 # Vite project template by malinatrash!

 ## Includes:
 1. React
+2. TypeScript
-2. Tailwind
+3. Tailwind
-3. Redux ToolKit
+4. Redux ToolKit
-4. React-Router
+5. React-Router

 ## Motivation
 I have always been terribly excited every time I create a new project from scratch to deal with the configuration of all libraries and modules.
 Therefore, I am making for myself and for everyone a template for creating your web application on a modern stack!